 A review, update, and extension to the year 2050 of the regional land use and transportation plan (VISION 2050) was completed in 2016.
-In 2018, VISION 2050 was amended to incorporate the land use and transportation system changes associated with the Foxconn Development.
-During 2019, work will focus on supporting the plan's implementation, refining its recommendations, and monitoring plan implementation progress.
+In 2018, VISION 2050 was amended to incorporate land use changes and transportation improvements associated with the Foxconn manufacturing campus.
+During 2020, work will focus on a 2020 review and update of VISION 2050 as well as ongoing work supporting the plan's implementation, refining its recommendations, and monitoring plan implementation progress.

-- Commission staff will continue to work with counties, by request, on county jurisdictional highway system planning.
+- Commission staff will continue to work with counties, on request, on county jurisdictional highway system planning.
 Arterial functional improvement changes recommended in VISION 2050 will be reviewed and refined, and jurisdictional responsibility changes will be addressed through work with each county jurisdictional highway planning committee. - The work program associated with the congestion management system and the review and update of the regional transportation plan is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation plan.
 About every four years, analyses would be conducted to document comparison of actual regional change to forecast change including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report); changes in levels of transportation system performance, such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the long-range transportation plan; and the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems.
 A review of current traffic congestion and plan implementation status was most recently completed as part of VISION 2050.
-In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis. - During 2019, Commission staff will incorporate the remaining federally required PM2/PM3 performance measures and targets relating to highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement into VISION 2050 and the TIP. - The Commission developed an overall set of transportation performance measures, which are monitored annually-and reported annually in the Commission's Annual Report-beginning in 2010, and will be compared to historical data if available. - Commission staff will provide support to local units of government in the endorsement of VISION 2050, and will monitor and document the progress of implementation of the plan. - During 2019, the Commission will continue implementing its ongoing process for public participation in its land use and transportation planning and plan implementation work efforts.
-In addition to holding public meetings as appropriate, this will involve maintaining and expanding the VISION 2050 website; providing regular updates via social media; giving presentations to various groups, university classes, and elected officials by request;

-incorporating land use and transportation planning into youth education activities; assisting groups in addressing land use, transportation, and related matters pertaining to environmental quality; responding to requests by local officials, students, and other interested citizens; continuing to work with the Commission's nine partner groups to engage minority populations, people with disabilities, and low-income individuals; and continuing to publish and distribute brochures, newsletters, magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes.
+In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis. - The Commission developed an overall set of transportation performance measures, which are monitored annually-and reported annually in the Commission's Annual Report-beginning in 2010, and will be compared to historical data if available.
+Additionally the new Federal performance measures will be monitored and reported in the Commission's Annual Report. - Commission staff will provide support to local units of government in the endorsement of VISION 2050, and will monitor and document the progress of implementing the plan.
+In 2020, this will occur in detail as part of the 2020 review and update of VISION 2050. - During 2020, the Commission will continue implementing its ongoing process for public participation in its land use and transportation planning and plan implementation work efforts.
+A particular focus will be on public engagement related to the 2020 review and update of VISION 2050.
+In addition to holding public meetings as appropriate, this will involve maintaining and expanding the VISION 2050 website; providing regular updates via social media; giving presentations to various groups, university classes, and elected officials by request; incorporating land use and transportation planning into youth education activities; assisting groups in addressing land use, transportation, and related matters pertaining to environmental quality; responding to requests by local officials, students, and other interested citizens; continuing to work with the Commission's nine partner groups to engage minority populations, people with disabilities, and low-income individuals; and continuing to publish and distribute brochures, newsletters, magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes.